Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star

 \section{Data Availability}

 The {\it TESS} photometric light curves are freely available for download from the MAST archive (doi:\dataset[10.17909/t9-nmc8-f686]{http://dx.doi.org/10.17909/t9-nmc8-f686}).

-The observations carried out by the TFOP group (PEST/ST-8XME, LCOGT/Sinistro, SMARTS/CHIRON, and Gemini-S/Zorro) have been uploaded to the group's online repository (doi:10.26134/ExoFOP3).
+The observations carried out by the TFOP group (PEST/ST-8XME, LCOGT/Sinistro, SMARTS/CHIRON, and Gemini-S/Zorro) have been uploaded to the group's online repository (doi:\dataset[10.26134/ExoFOP3]{https://exofop.ipac.caltech.edu/tess/target.php?id=349095149}).
 These data become publicly available after a 12-month proprietary period starting from the date of submission.

-The {\it Gaia} DR3 data in the vicinity of TOI-1221 in this research is publicly available by searching the target coordinates on the online {\it Gaia} archive (https://doi.org/10.5270/esa-qa4lep3).
+The {\it Gaia} DR3 data in the vicinity of TOI-1221 in this research is publicly available by searching the target coordinates on the online {\it Gaia} archive (doi:\dataset[10.5270/esa-qa4lep3]{https://doi.org/10.5270/esa-qa4lep3}).

 We pulled the $B_T V_T$ magnitudes from {\it Tycho-2}, the $JHK_S$ magnitudes from {\it 2MASS}, the W1--W4 magnitudes from {\it WISE}, the $G_{\rm BP} G_{\rm RP}$ magnitudes from {\it Gaia}, and the NUV magnitude from {\it GALEX}.